 Families, set your diaries for the wildlife event of the year, which happens this January from Friday the 24th to Sunday the 26th inclusive.
 It’s free, takes just one hour, and allows children and adults to be part of the world’s biggest garden wildlife survey.
 During the event, families and individuals across the nation simply count the birds they spot in the garden, park, local green space, or even balcony over the course of 60 minutes.
 The results of hundreds of thousands of these surveys are compiled by the Royal Society for the Protection of Birds (RSPB) to build a picture of the health of the nation’s bird populations.
 It’s important scientific and ecological work and children can become citizen scientists if they simply take part.
 Learn more about the Big Garden Birdwatch and how to take part in today’s guide for families with children.

 Children will love being involved in this important nature-based activity.
 They’ll not only play their part in helping birds and nature, but they’ll also have fun and learn something along the way.
 They will discover some of the many wonderful feathered visitors who live in their neighbourhood and learn about some of the important issues affecting the natural world.
 They’ll begin to grasp the impact of humans on Britain’s flora and fauna and learn the importance of conservation and looking after the natural world around them.
 Through this endeavour, they’ll learn how they can make a positive difference.
 They will also become little citizen scientists!
 It’s fun, educational, and will give them a wonderful sense of achievement too.
 It may even change their outlook over the long term and help them think about their own impact on the planet, which is a wonderful outcome.
-And last but not least, spending time in and around nature is hugely beneficial to children.
+And last but not least,

 Once the chosen time and date arrive, all you/your children need to do is monitor birds landing on your chosen patch.
 Count those that actually land rather than any flying otherwise there’s a danger that one bird could be counted multiple times.
 What you need to record for the survey, though, is the largest number of each bird species that have landed at any one time during the hour.
 So, for example, if you spot two blackbirds that have landed at the same time in the first half hour, but later in the hour you can see 4 that have landed at the same time, then you need to record “4” for blackbirds.